 The Asset selector supports search (useful for large monitoring environments) and optionally will show host and monitoring assets.

-Client-side graphing make graphs richer and more responsive, see Section 4.7, “Time Series Graphs”.
+Client-side graphing make graphs richer and more responsive, see Chapter 14, Reports and Graphs.

 Most UI elements now include inline tooltips (hover to see their annotations)